13 Best Watches for 2026: What Experts Recommend

-After reviewing hundreds of models and hearing straight from owners about what holds up (and what doesn’t), we’ve rounded up the best watches of 2025 — covering every budget and style, from sharp dress pieces to tough everyday beaters — so you can spot the one that actually fits your life.
+After reviewing hundreds of models and hearing straight from owners about what holds up (and what doesn’t), we’ve rounded up the best watches for 2026 — covering every budget and style, from sharp dress pieces to tough everyday beaters — so you can spot the one that actually fits your life.

 Contents

-- 9. Best Field Watch of 2025: Hamilton Khaki Field King Auto
+- 9. Best Field Watch: Hamilton Khaki Field King Auto

 - Where to Buy Your Next Watch